huggingface/huggingface_hub/docs/source/en/guides/cli.md

 ## huggingface-cli upload

-Use the `huggingface-cli upload` command from the terminal to directly upload files to the Hub.
-Internally it uses the same [`upload_file`] and [`upload_folder`] helpers described in the [Upload](./upload) guide.
+Use the `huggingface-cli upload` command to upload files to the Hub directly.
+Internally, it uses the same [`upload_file`] and [`upload_folder`] helpers described in the [Upload](./upload) guide.
 In the examples below, we will walk through the most common use cases.
 For a full list of available options, you can run:

 ```bash
 >>> huggingface-cli upload --help